 (d) Multiple Ownership. - A permanent residence owned and occupied by husband and wife as tenants by the entirety is entitled to the full benefit of this exclusion notwithstanding that only one of them meets the age or disability requirements of this section.
 When a permanent residence is owned and occupied by two or more persons other than husband and wife and one or more of the owners qualifies for this exclusion, each qualifying owner is entitled to the full amount of the exclusion not to exceed his or her proportionate share of the valuation of the property.
-No part of an exclusion available to one co-owner may be claimed by any other co-owner and in no event may the total exclusion allowed for a permanent residence exceed fifteen thousand dollars (\$15,000). the exclusion amount provided in this section."
+No part of an exclusion available to one co-owner may be claimed by any other co-owner and in no event may the total exclusion allowed for a permanent residence exceed the exclusion amount provided in this section."

-Sec.
-2. G.S.
+SECTION 2.
+G.S.
 105-309(f) reads as rewritten:

-"(f) The following information shall appear on each abstract or on an information sheet distributed with the abstract.
+"(f) The following information shall notice set out below must appear on each abstract or on an information sheet distributed with the abstract.
 The abstract or sheet must include the address and telephone number of the assessor below the notice required by this subsection.
-The notice shall read as follows:
+The notice shall read as follows: notice.

-'PROPERTY TAX RELIEF FOR ELDERLY AND PERMANENTLY DISABLED PERSONS.
+'PROPERTY TAX RELIEF HOMESTEAD EXCLUSION FOR ELDERLY AND OR PERMANENTLY DISABLED PERSONS.

-North Carolina excludes from property taxes the first fifteen thousand dollars (\$15,000) eighteen thousand dollars (\$18,000) in appraised value of a permanent residence owned and occupied by North Carolina residents aged 65 or older or totally and permanently disabled whose income does not exceed eleven thousand dollars (\$11,000).
+North Carolina excludes from property taxes the first twenty thousand dollars (\$20,000) twenty-five thousand dollars (\$25,000) in appraised value of a permanent residence owned and occupied by North Carolina residents aged 65 or older or totally and permanently disabled whose income does not exceed twenty-five thousand dollars (\$25,000). fifteen thousand dollars (\$15,000).
 Income means the owner's adjusted gross income as determined for federal income tax purposes, plus all moneys received other than gifts or inheritances received from a spouse, lineal ancestor or lineal descendant.

 If you received this exclusion in (assessor insert previous year), you do not need to apply again unless you have changed your permanent residence.
-If you received the exclusion in (assessor insert previous year) and your income in (assessor insert previous year) was above eleven thousand dollars (\$11,000), you must notify the assessor.
+If you received the exclusion in (assessor insert previous year) and your income in (assessor insert previous year) was above fifteen thousand dollars (\$15,000), twenty-five thousand dollars (\$25,000), you must notify the assessor.
 If you received the exclusion in (assessor insert previous year) because you were totally and permanently disabled and you are no longer totally and permanently disabled, you must notify the assessor.
 If the person receiving the exclusion in (assessor insert previous year) has died, the person required by law to list the property must notify the assessor.
 Failure to make any of the notices required by this paragraph before April 15 will result in penalties and interest.